Airrr17/ATETRIS/README.md

 To do:
--deep sleep after few seconds of pause.
-(Attach LCD's BLK pin to STM32).
+-deep sleep after few seconds on LCD off or save to EEPROM.